taeastmo/16BMB_manual/docs/source/operations/item_003_EDXD_radiography_switching.rst

 2. EDXD with condensed beam
 3. Radiography imaging with direct beam

 Direct beam mode delivers a collimated beam for EDXD diffraction measurements.
-The size of the beam can be adjusted by varying the sizes of the incident slits, with a typical size being 100 (H) x 300 (V) microns.
-If the user desires higher flux, the condensed beam mode can be used to focus 1 mm of beam in the horizontal direction down to 20 microns (typical vertical size remains at 300 microns).
+The size of the beam can be adjusted by varying the sizes of the incident slits, with a typical size being 100 (H) x 300 (V) μm.
+If the user desires higher flux, the condensed beam mode can be used to focus 1 mm of beam in the horizontal direction down to 20 μm (typical vertical size remains at 300 μm).
 This provides roughly 7.5x the on-sample flux as compared to using the collimated beam.
 Finally, radiography measurements can be acheived with a large collimated beam, typically 1 x 1 mm.
 This page provides instructions on setting up each mode so that during the experiment, users can switch between them with the push of a button.